The Pigeon Air Ventilation System (AVS™) is a feature of both the Pigeon SofTouch™ Peristaltic PLUS teat and the Pigeon Flexible™ teat.

 This sometimes happens, but be assured it won’t be a problem for long.

 If you move your baby to the next size, but the flow is too fast, try further tightening the rim of the teat.
 This compresses the air valve which restricts the air flow and so, the flow of milk out of the teat.

 Alternatively, slightly loosening the rim on the size that is deemed too slow can increase the flow of milk through the teat.

 Teats can collapse for different reasons.

-A block at the opening of the teat or in the air valve on the side of a teat can cause a collapse.
-It is important to check these openings regularly to ensure they are clear.
+A block at the opening of the teat or in the air valve on the side of a teat - It is important to check these openings regularly to ensure they are clear.
 If there is a block, use Pigeon Liquid Cleanser or a mild detergent to carefully wash and remove any build up.
 Remember, the tip of the nipple is a very thin layer of silicone, so take special care to not damage.

-Another reason for collapse may be the teat opening is too small for your baby’s suck and in turn creates a vacuum that forces the teat to collapse.
-This indicates your baby may need to move up to the next sized teat.
+The teat opening has become too small for the strength of your baby's suck - A vacuum is created that collapses the teat.
+Move your baby up to the next sized teat.

-Collapse may also occur when a teat has been regularly heated to very high temperatures during sterilisation.
-The material becomes less durable over time.
+If a teat has been regularly heated to very high temperatures during sterilisation - The material becomes less durable over time.